arbalogitshub/DAB_Feb23_2026_Repo/Python/Assignments/pandas_retail_store_analysis/Discussion_Questions.md

 * Pandas are easier to understand.

 <b> 2) How would your approach to handling missing values differ if the missing data was not random but had a pattern or meaning?</b>
+If the missing data isn't completely at random, investigate why the data is missing, try to identify for any patterns.
+Create a "missing" indicator variables for important features.
+Avoid utilizing a "one size fits all" imputation, for example not every missing data in numerical columns would require imputation using the mean or median.
+Document all missing data decisions and transformations, and utilize domain knowldege for imputation choices.
+Avoid dropping rows without checking for bias.

 <b> 3) What types of data quality issues might not be immediately visible through simple DataFrame inspection methods?</b><br />
+Hidden duplicates for example, having a value in a name column Alvaro Gonzalez and another value withe same name but written in lower case or an added space.
+Incorrect data types but looks fine for example "7" and 7 in a numerical column.
+Having Valid outliers, Inconsistent categorical values. logical or unit inconsistencies in columns.
+Temporal inconsistencies such as mismatching time data like having a 24 hour time vs the 2400 hour time structure in a column.

 <b> 4) How would you document your data cleaning process to ensure reproducibility?</b><br />
+To ensure my work is reproducible,

 <b> 5) In what scenarios might it be better to remove rows with missing values rather than imputing them?</b><br />
 * When you have a really large dataset.